 1. Create a dream list

 Sometimes we hear about different ideas, but don’t store them to reference later.
-It’s easy to forget the name of a place the tour guide suggested or a recommendation you got for a summers goals list at a cocktail party.
-Though that might seem like a a lot of writing, there’s research that points out that physically writing information aids in remembering it.
+It’s easy to forget the name of a place the tour guide suggested or a recommendation you got for a summer goals list at a cocktail party.
+Though that might seem like a lot of writing, there’s research that points out that physically writing information aids in remembering it.
 If the thought of using pen and paper makes you cringe, consider recording your list digitally.
 Use the notes section on your smartphone or look into storing your list on apps like Trello or Asana.